 Reducing the risk of data breach

-Data breach and data loss are costly to organizations; From a monetary sense fines can be levied by the relevant state Information Authority (e.g. the ICO in the UK) and further with reputational damage.
-Three are a prime example of an organization that will have damage done to their reputation due to data loss.
+Data breach and data loss are costly to organisations; From a monetary sense fines can be levied by the relevant state Information Authority (e.g. the ICO in the UK) and further with reputational damage.
+Three are a prime example of an organisation that will have damage done to their reputation due to data loss.
 When you look for a new phone provider, it is unlikely that you are going to choose the one known for losing customer data and personal details.